reyan-singh/AQI/README.md

 | 301 to 500 | Hazardous                             | Maroon |
 | 501 to 1000| Very Hazardous                        | Brown  |

+## Contributing

+We welcome contributions!
+Please see the [contributing guidelines](CONTRIBUTING.md) for more details.

 ## License

-This project is licensed under the Apache 2.0 - see the [LICENSE](https://github.com/TLeonidas/TLeonidas-HCC-CSA-April24-Hackathon/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.